eaglesky/CodingPractices/AlgorithmsReview.md

 * [Leetcode] Clone Graph(Implementations*).
 Shows a special implementation of BFS and DFS.
 This kinds of problem need to maintain a lot of variables in each recursion/iteration, which is easier by thinking the traversal and cloning processes separately.
 * [Leetcode] Surrounded Regions.
 (Algorithms and Implementations*).
 For DFS, sometimes we need to add some restrictions to prevent stack overflow.
 Remember BFS implementation to this kind of problems.
 * [Leetcode] Number of Islands.
 (Algorithms*)
+* [Leetcode] Pacific Atlantic Water Flow.(Algorithms* and Implementations**).
+The grid can be seen as a directed graph, and a -> b if height(a) <= height(b).
+So this problem is essentially a node traversal from two sides, starting with multiple sources, which can be solved by DFS or BFS.
+The solution demonstrates how complex the BFS is for a grid problem.
 * [Leetcode] Word Search.
 (Algorithm*) When the word is empty, returns true.
 Remember the trick of saving space usage.
 * [Leetcode] Word Search II.
 (Algorithm and Best Implementation*)
 * [Leetcode] Word Ladder I(Algorithms and Implementations*).
 Remember the implementation of Bidirectional BFS? endWord is counted as transformed word, so if it is not in the wordList, we should return 0.